Download and print as a PDF (1MB pdf)

 Breast changes

 When the milk comes in, usually around three to four days, you may find that your breasts become hard, swollen and uncomfortable.
 You may also feel weepy and feverish.
 Be reassured that these changes are only temporary and will pass quickly.
-If you are breastfeeding, feeding your baby may ease the discomfort.
-Some women find it helps to take mild painkillers such as paracetamol and / or ibuprofen.
-Putting a cool flannel on the breasts for several minutes,

 Bleeding

-After your baby is born you will have some vaginal bleeding, called lochia.
 To start with, the bleeding may be slightly heavier than the first day of a period.
 It may also be heavier when you breastfeed your baby as breastfeeding causes the womb to contract and empty its contents.
-You must only use sanitary towels to catch the flow as tampons can introduce infection.

 Over the next few days, the bleeding will gradually reduce in volume, becoming more like the end of a period in colour as the days pass, changing from bright red to pink or brown and then a clear discharge.
 This takes anything from two to six weeks after the delivery and it is normal.
 You should change sanitary pads at least every four hours.